techmatlock/c0524-code-solutions/typescript-primitives-and-variables/typescript-primitives-and-variables-quiz-notes.md

 - Why is it a good habit to include "labels" when you log values to the browser console?

+So that you can see the expected output based on the label.

 - Give five examples of JavaScript primitives.

+string, number, boolean, null, and undefined.

 ## Notes